-If you have questions or wish to share comments with us concerning Kentucky's Strategic National Stockpile Program, or for further information, please contact:
+If you have questions or wish to share comments with us concerning Kentucky Strategic National Stockpile Program or for further information, please contact:

 SNS Emergency Communication Guide

-Click here to view the guide.
-This guide can be used to assist in meeting some of the communication requirements of the CDC's state and local Technical Assessment Reviews (TARs).
+SNSE Emergency Communication Guide.
+This guide can be used to help meet some of the state and local CDC Technical Assessment Review communication requirements.

 SNS Pictogram Signage